preservim/vim-pencil/README.markdown

 This plugin focus on the basics:

-* Sets up buffer for word processing
+* Configures a buffer for word processing
 * Use for editing markdown, textile, documentation, etc.
 * Configures wrap mode, auto-detecting from modeline if present
 * Adjusts navigation key mappings to suit the wrap mode